-Wednesdays and weekends are your friends when it comes to live, traditional music.
+Free up your Wednesdays and weekends for some live, traditional music.
 The Persian Bar, Carndonagh and O'Flaherty's, Buncrana have longstanding Wednesday sets.
-A five-minute drive from Mamore Cottages, the welcoming Rusty Nail holds its own on a Saturday night.
-Quench your thirst with a cold Guinness or a Donegal-made Kinnegar farmhouse beer, and you may find yourself joining in the session.
+Five-minutes in the car from Mamore Cottages, you'll find a welcoming session at the Rusty Nail on a Saturday night.
+Quench your thirst with a cold Guinness or a Donegal-made Kinnegar farmhouse beer, and you may take the notion to sing a few tunes yourself.

 The peninsula has its choice of golden, sandy beaches: Tullagh Strand, Lisfannon, Five Finger Strand and off the beaten track – Dunree Bay.

 Just a short walk from the cottages is Leenan Beach, a peaceful sandy cove perfect for walking and swimming.
 Nothing heals and exhilarates like a tumble in the Atlantic Ocean.
 Ask any Donegal surfer and they'll agree that a dip at blue-flag Culdaff Beach is well worth the chill.